particle-iot/docs/src/content/getting-started/setup/accounts.md

 - [Team access controls](/getting-started/console/team-access-controls/), allowing you to grant specific permissions to team members.
 - [Fleet health](/getting-started/console/fleet-health/), for monitoring the status of your fleet of devices.

-You can use products of up to 100 devices in the free tier, and doing so greatly simplifies migrating to growth or enterprise later.
+You can use products of up to 100 devices in the free tier, and doing so greatly simplifies migrating to basic or enterprise later.

 - [Learn more about products](/getting-started/products/introduction-to-products/) in general.
 - Learn more about [creating a product](/getting-started/products/creating-a-product/).